 Helping and supporting others!
 I was begining to lose interest in SEO until I started the Women in Tech SEO community this year – it made me change my entire perspective about this industry and the work we do.
 By getting to know lots of women in our industry and discussing our challenges with one another, it’s motivated and inspired me to give more to this community.

-A huge thank you to Areej for taking part in this series, it’s so amazing to hear about the range of journeys people have made into digital marketing and your memory of ‘falling into’ SEO isn’t at all uncommon!
+Thank you to Areej for taking part in this series!
+It’s amazing to hear about the range of career journeys people have made into digital marketing and your memory of ‘falling into’ SEO isn’t at all uncommon!
 Thank you for also talking about how you’ve been dealing with imposter syndrome.
-Lots of brilliant women I’ve met in the industry this year have spoken about their struggle with it, and I think it can, at least begin, to be quashed by us sharing our stories, worries and stresses with each other.
-Which is exactly what you’re enabling us to do with your events!
+Lots of brilliant women I’ve met in the industry this year have spoken about their struggle with it.
+I think it could begin to be quashed by us sharing our stories, worries and stresses with each other… which is exactly what you’re enabling us to do with your events!

 Again, congratulations on the successful launch of the Women In Tech SEO Festival, keep up the industry-changing work!

 We’re the proud recruitment partner of the March 2020 Women in Tech SEO Festival.
 It will be the first-ever full-day Technical SEO conference in the industry with a women-only speaker line-up and attendees!
 You can learn more about the organisation and secure a ticket HERE.

 Keep an eye out for more in this MOAM series as I’ll be publishing new editions on a regular basis from inspiring digital marketing experts!